circonus-labs/graphite-irondb/README.md

 `IRONDB_MIN_ROLLUP_SPAN` minimal rollup span for irondb data.
 Used in step calculation, default is 60.

+`IRONDB_GRAPHITE_ADJUST_STEP_URL` - url to `graphite_adjust_step.json` file.
+If present - metrics will be grouped during retrieve phase by step parameter, so, IronDB would return preper results.
+If empty or not retrieavable then grouping functionality will be disabled.

+`IRONDB_GRAPHITE_ADJUST_STEP_URL_TTL` - number of seconds to cache content of retrieved `graphite_adjust_step.json` file.
+Default is 900 (15 munutes).
+If refresh attempt is unsuccessful it will disable grouping functionality until next successful retrieve attepmpt.

 `IRONDB_USE_ACTIVITY_TRACKING` is an optional Python boolean (True|False) and will default to True.
 IRONdb supports tracking of metric activity without the expense of reading all known time series data to find active ranges.